kelsonic/react-redux-material-ui-boilerplate/README.md

 ## Quick start

-1. Clone this repo using `git clone --depth=1 https://github.com/kelsonic/react-redux-material-ui-boilerplate.git`
+1. Clone this repo using `git clone https://github.com/kelsonic/react-redux-material-ui-boilerplate.git`
 2. Run either `npm install` or `yarn` (**We auto-detect `yarn` on your machine).

-Now you're ready to rumble!

-Start your development server by running `npm start`.
+3. Start your development server by running `npm start`.
 Your server should be running on `localhost: 3000`.

 ## Documentation